hossamhilal/Erontend_Interview/angular/README.md

 Modules are logical boundaries in application and the application is divided into separate modules to separate the functionality of application.

+An NgModule is a class marked by the @NgModule decorator.
+@NgModule takes a metadata object that describes how to compile a component's template and how to create an injector at runtime.

 ```sh
 @NgModule ({
    imports:      [ BrowserModule ],